gbv/paia/paia.md

 lifetime of the token.
 On success, the server MUST invalidate at least the access token that was used to access this method.
 The server MAY further invalidate additional access tokens that were created for the same patron.

+Note that this method does not fully conform to [RFC 7009  OAuth 2.0 token revocation](https://github.com/gbv/paia/issues/49) but provides same functionality.

 <div class="example">
 ~~~~